Prag8855/aab/content/guides/find-a-job-in-berlin.md

 ### The job contract

 Read your job contract carefully.
 If your employer promised something to you during the interview, verify that it's in your contract.
 Only sign the contract if you agree with everything.
-Send the signed contract [by post](/guides/mail-a-letter).
+Send the signed contract by email or [by post](/guides/mail-a-letter).

 If you are not sure about your contract, [ask for help](/guides/questions-about-berlin#legal-questions) or [talk to a lawyer](/guides/english-speaking-lawyers-berlin).